Research Interests

 • Decision diagrams

-M. Bazotte, M. Carvalho, T. Vidal, The Sample Average Approximation method for solving two-stage stochastic programs with endogenous uncertainty
+M. Bazotte, M. Carvalho, T. Vidal, Solving two-stage stochastic programs with endogenous uncertainty via random variable transformation

 Working paper,.